pulumi/docs/content/registry/packages/azure/how-to-guides/classic-azure-fs-appservice.md

 title: "Azure App Service with SQL Database and Application Insights | F#"
 h1: "Azure App Service with SQL Database and Application Insights"
 linktitle: "Azure App Service with SQL Database and Application Insights"
+meta_desc: "Azure App Service with SQL Database and Application Insights how-to guide using fs"
 no_edit_this_page: true
 cloud: classic-azure
 language: fs